To all you new content managers reading this, let me start by saying, welcome aboard!

 You made it!
 You’re ready to publish.

 But there is a post-publishing step to consider.
-Whether the piece goes live immediately or is scheduled for the future, you might have a plan for promotion, such as sharing the article on social media, sending it out in your newsletter, or even sharing it internally.
+Whether the piece goes live immediately or is scheduled for the future, you might have a plan for promotion, such as sharing the article on social media, sending it out in your newsletter, or even just sharing it internally.
 You’ve worked hard to craft this piece.
-You don’t want it to molder in some forgotten corner of the internet.
+You don’t want it to languish in some forgotten corner of the internet.

 If you’ve always got a backlog and an easy way to track progress, you’ll squash these fears and always be on top of your game.